New Year’s Eve was the perfect date for Anne & Somerset to host their colorful outdoor wedding amongst the beautiful forest floor in Uki, Australia.

 Our guests started cheering as each of us walked down the perfect aisle – it helped settle Anne’s nerves but also set the tone for a relaxed, happy day.
 Anthea, our celebrant, had worked very closely with us on the script, so it captured us exactly – a bit smooshy and a lot of humor.
 We wrote our vows – seven each – three funny, three serious, and then the last was a joint one: ‘I promise that nothing will ever be too hard for us to conquer together.’

 The evening was spent in the barn, which looked magical with all the festoons and fairy lights.
-We had two long trestle tables because from the very start; we had wanted large long tables, where everyone could mingle and chat, rather than sectioning people off into groups.
+We had two long trestle tables because we had wanted large long tables from the very start, where everyone could mingle and chat, rather than sectioning people off into groups.
 It seemed to work well, and the atmosphere was lovely.

-We did a speedy cutting of the cakes, then it was onto the dance floor and having fun with the photo booth until about 11 PM, at which point we decamped onto the deck of one of the farmhouses to ring in the new year.
+After a speedy cutting of the cakes, it was onto the dance floor and having fun with the photo booth until about 11 PM, at which point we decamped onto the deck of one of the farmhouses to ring in the new year.

-We were pretty clear-headed the day after, having made a pact that we would be kind of sensible with our drinking on the day (to actually remember it!), and we had organized a recovery brunch with bloody marys, sausage sandwiches, and other deliciousness to get everyone through the pain.
+We were pretty clear-headed the day after, having made a pact that we would be kind of sensible with our drinking on the day (to remember it!).
+And so, we organized a recovery brunch with bloody marys, sausage sandwiches, and other deliciousness to get everyone through the pain.

 What are your favorite moments?

 A: Early on the morning of the wedding, we had some time to ourselves – we drank coffee in bed and had toast on the deck, just the two of us, and it was a fantastic opportunity to reflect on the day and our relationship.
 Also, our first look – Somerset looked so beautiful – and walking hand in hand to the ceremony, both feeling a bit nervous but excited.